zackyang000/CMS/README.md

 ####<a href="http://www.woshinidezhu.com">Live Demo</a>

 ## What is this?
-It's a Blog System use the following techniques build:
+It's a Blog System use the following techniques build

 Front-end: AngularJS